-Abdikayf Farah - Chair of Governors Sumaira George - Safeguarding Lead governor Errol Rowe - Designated Safeguarding Lead Deep Bolina - Designated Safeguarding Lead Jamila Vanzaria - Designated Safeguarding Lead Monika Singala - Designated Safeguarding Lead Aimee Hubber - Designated Safeguarding Lead Deep Bolina - Designated Teacher for Looked After Children Romana Waka - Designated Teacher for Mental Health Aimee Hubber - Designated teacher for SEND Jude Atkinson - Local Authority Designated Officer Deep Bolina - Attendance Officer / Welfare Officer
+Nick Allsopp - Chair of Governors

+Emma Thompson - Safeguarding Lead governor

+Errol Rowe - Designated Safeguarding Lead

+Jamila Vanzaria - Deputy Designated Safeguarding Lead

+Monika Singala - Deputy Designated Safeguarding Lead

+Deep Bolina - Deputy Designated Safeguarding Lead

+Aimee Hubber - Deputy Designated Safeguarding Lead

+Deep Bolina - Designated Teacher for Looked After Children

+Romana Waka - Designated Teacher for Mental Health

+Aimee Hubber - Designated teacher for SEND

+Jude Atkinson - Local Authority Designated Officer

+Deep Bolina - Attendance Officer / Welfare Officer

-1. Introduction
+Introduction

 1.1 Highfields Primary School fully recognises the contribution it can make to protect children and support pupils in school.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
-To fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
-Our establishment has a culture of vigilance, we take a whole school approach to safeguarding and promoting the welfare of children and we consider, at all times, what is in the best interest of the child and young person.
+To fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
+Our establishment has a culture of vigilance, we take a whole school approach to safeguarding and promoting the welfare of children and we consider, always, what is in the best interest of the child and young person.
 We endeavour to identify concerns early, provide help for children, promote children's welfare, take into consideration the child's lived in experience and prevent concerns from escalating.